 The SELMA project will be creating a series of resources during its two-year tenure which will be made available to teachers, educators and other professionals working with young people, including vulnerable young people, across the European Union.
 These will include the SELMA Toolkit, which will identify key principles, methods and guidelines to tackle online hate speech with 11 to 16 years olds.
-The toolkit will explore the social and emotional learning approach to combat online hate speech whilst also providing concrete implementation guidelines for professionals and young people themselves to tackle online hate speech amongst teens.
+The toolkit will explore the social and emotional learning approach to combat online hate speech whilst also providing concrete implementation guidelines for professionals and young people themselves to tackle online hate speech amongst teens via a tailored Peer Ambassador Scheme.
 This will then be followed by an open online course for educators across the European Union.

 December 2018 will also see a young person’s hackathon being hosted in Berlin with the support of SELMA and its project partners.
 This in-person event will explore new ways to help counteract online hate speech, whilst promoting mutual understanding and respect.
 Applications are currently open for young people to join the hackathon.